AniketShinde02/Capsera/README.md

 - **🛡️ Robust Error Handling**: Graceful fallback for all failure scenarios
 - **🎨 Rich UI/UX**: Professional design with reduced eye strain and smooth animations
 - **👑 Admin Unlimited Access**: No generation limits for admin users
-- **🔧 Site-Wide Maintenance Mode**: Complete system protection with admin bypass capabilities
+- **🔧 Site-Wide Maintenance Mode**: Complete system protection with admin bypass capabilities and automatic redirects
+- **🔐 Bulletproof Authentication**: All PIN systems use database storage with bcrypt hashing - NO hardcoded credentials
 - **🚀 Advanced SEO Optimization**: Optimized for "caption generator" rankings with dedicated landing pages

 ---